GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Introduction

 The previous challenge introduced the concept of build pipelines.
-But there are different types of pipelines, and this task is getting started with Vertex AI pipelines for continuous training.
-In our example the continuous training pipeline will extract data from BigQuery, validate it, prepare it, train a model with it, evaluate that model and register it in Vertex AI Model Registry.
+But there are different types of pipelines, and this task is getting started with Vertex AI pipelines for _Continuous Training_.
+In our example the continuous training pipeline will extract data from BigQuery, validate it, prepare it, train a model with it (using the Python package that's built during the previous challenge), evaluate that model and register it in Vertex AI Model Registry.

 ### Description

-If you've successfully completed the previous challenge, your training code has been packaged and can be run from a pipeline.
+If you've successfully completed the previous challenge, your training code has been packaged and can be run from a Vertex AI pipeline.

 The provided project has a `pipeline.py` file that can generate a pipeline definition.
 Run that to generate a pipeline definition file (JSON).
 Use the generated pipeline definition file to create a new Pipeline Run through the GCP Console.
 You'll need to fill in some parameters (you can look up the Python package location).
-Do not set/override the endpoint and monitoring_job parameters (keep the default values).
+Do not set/override the `endpoint` and `monitoring_job` parameters (keep the default values).

 > **Note**
 > Once the pipeline is triggered, it will take ~10 minutes to complete.